kmarsteller/benchmark/README.md

 `logs_dir`:  where to keep the logs for all of the projects being benchmarked.
 Defaults to `working_dir/logs`

 `remove_csv`:  remove benchmark data file after adding to database.
-Default: False.
+Default: `False`.

 `plot_history`: generate a plot showing history of each benchmark.
-Default: True.
+Default: `True`.

 `ca`:  CA cert information needed by curl

 	`cacert`:  Defaults to "/etc/ssl/certs/ca-certificates.crt"
     `capath`:  Defaults to "/etc/ssl/certs"